2025 Italian Grand Prix: Race report

-Nico Hülkenberg (Sauber), who had been due to start 12th, pulled into the pit lane to retire at the end of the formation lap with a hydraulic failure.
-With Isack Hadjar (Racing Bulls) and Pierre Gasly (Alpine) starting from the pit lane, 17 drivers took the starting grid for the race.
-Polesitter Max Verstappen (Red Bull) did not get as strong a start as second-placed Lando Norris (McLaren).
+Nico Hülkenberg of Sauber, who had been due to start 12th, pulled into the pit lane to retire at the end of the formation lap with a hydraulic failure.
+With Isack Hadjar of Racing Bulls and Pierre Gasly of Alpine starting from the pit lane, 17 drivers took the starting grid for the race.
+Polesitter Max Verstappen did not get as strong a start as second-placed Lando Norris.
 Verstappen quickly moved across the track to block Norris, resulting in Norris' right side wheels briefly touching the trackside grass, Verstappen could not prevent Norris from taking the advantageous inside line for the Rettifilo chicane.
 Verstappen cut across the run-off area, keeping his position in the process.
-Behind the two leaders, Norris' teammate Oscar Piastri, who had started third, was passed at the Rettifilo by Charles Leclerc (Ferrari), he was able to retake the position shortly after by passing Leclerc around the outside at the first Lesmo corner.
+Behind the two leaders, Norris' teammate Oscar Piastri, who had started third, was passed at the Rettifilo by Charles Leclerc in the Ferrari; Piastri was able to retake the position shortly after by passing Leclerc around the outside at the first Lesmo corner.

 In order to avoid a potential penalty for leaving the track and gaining an advantage, Verstappen was quickly instructed over team radio to cede the lead to Norris, an order which he obeyed entering the Rettifilo on lap 2.
 Piastri attempted to take advantage of this and challenge Verstappen himself, however in doing so compromised his exit from the chicane and allowed Leclerc to pass him for a second time around the outside of the Curva Grande.
-Further back, Lance Stroll (Aston Martin) attempted to pass Esteban Ocon (Haas) for 14th place at the Roggia chicane, however he was forced to take to the run-off area and drop positions after Ocon moved across the track and squeezed Stroll onto the grass; stewards would give Ocon a five-second time penalty for forcing another driver off the circuit.
+Further back, Lance Stroll in the Aston Martin attempted to pass Esteban Ocon's Haas for 14th place at the Roggia chicane, however he was forced to take to the run-off area and drop positions after Ocon moved across the track and squeezed Stroll onto the grass; stewards would give Ocon a five-second time penalty for forcing another driver off the circuit.